EU to launch legal action against UK over Brexit bill | DW | 01.10.2020

 The bill must also be approved by the UK's House of Lords, where it is expected to meet strong opposition.

+"Full & effective implementation of Withdrawal Agreement will always be an absolute priority for (the EU)," Barnier tweeted.

+"It is the result of long EU-UK negotiations & the only way to protect Good Friday (Belfast) Agreement, guaranteeing peace and stability on island of Ireland."

-The EU has previously warned that the move from the UK government could have serious consequences, and on Thursday those repercussions took a step closer to becoming a reality.
+The EU has previously warned the British government that alterations to the terms of the UK's exit from the EU could have serious consequences, and on Thursday those repercussions took a step closer to becoming a reality.